viq854/lichee/README.md

 ### About
 LICHeE is a combinatorial method designed to reconstruct multi-sample cell lineage trees and infer the subclonal composition of the given samples based on variant allele frequencies (VAFs) of deep-sequencing somatic single nucleotide variants (SSNVs).
 The program accepts as input a list of SNVs with specified per-sample VAFs and outputs the inferred cell lineage tree(s) and the sample subclone decomposition.
 It provides an optional simple GUI to allow users to interact with the trees dynamically.

+At a high level, LICHeE's execution can be broken down into the following steps: (1) SSNV calling across input samples, (2) SSNV clustering using VAFs (each group of SSNVs present in the same set of samples is clustered separately), (3) construction of the evolutionary constraint network (where the nodes are the clusters obtained in step (2) and the edges represent valid pairwise ancestry relationships), (4) search for lineage trees embedded in the network that satisfy all the phylogenetic constraints, and (5) output visualization.

 For more information about the algorithm please see the following publication:
 Popic V, Salari R, Hajirasouliha I, Kashef-Haghighi D, West RB, Batzoglou S.
 *Fast and scalable inference of multi-sample cancer lineages*.
 Genome Biology 2015, 16:91.

 ### Program Parameters

 For best results users are advised to explore the parameters exposed by the method and customize them to their specific datasets.
+The default values for several parameters are set fairly conservatively, assuming noisy real data, and relaxing these thresholds (especially when testing on simulated data) can produce more granular results.
+For example, lowering ```-maxClusterDist```, which controls the collapsing of nearby clusters, can order additional SSNVs by keeping them in separate clusters; similarly, lowering ```-minClusterSize``` to 1 will keep single-SSNV clusters in the network.
+More information on parameter tuning is provided below.

 ##### COMMANDS